Basic Stuff

 As a result of all I learned from this process, in Spring of 2023 I helped representing a friend from my support group at her own disability hearing.
 The ALJ issued a fully favorable award to her date of application.

 On top the SSA nonsense, I was placed on Medicare as an SSDI recipient.
 SSI recipients get Medicaid, which makes a lot more sense.
 I became a dual eligible (Medicare / Medicaid) and that is another nightmare.
 My IVIg treatment was interrupted in 2022 for two months, and I fully relapsed to my prior state.
 It took me a year, once treatment was restarted, to get anywhere back to where I had been after 3 years of successful treatment.
 I lost home care, despite being homebound due to Medicare’s Demonstration Program being discriminatory against individuals with rare illnesses.
 After a number of months, in December 2022 I found a home care agency to use my Part D coverage.
 This was terminated in June 2023 when authorization time came up.
 I was told I needed to regain Part D coverage to get home care since I don’t have immunodeficiency.
 Those patients are less disabled than I am, so this law is likely unconstitutional.
-At present, I have returned to the clinic for the last 5 months.
+At present, I have returned to the clinic for close to a year.
 Due to the ridiculous way that Medicare and admitting privileges work, I was threatened with another lapse and had to make two visits to the Emergency Department, where IVIg isn't even normally administered.

 https://www.change.org/p/pass-the-protect-rare-act-of-2023